Leased Car Insurance Requirements: What Coverage You Need & Costs

 Annual Policy Reviews

-Captive Finance Company Requirements: Understanding the Variations
+Captive Finance Company Requirements: Key Variations

-General Motors Financial Services tends to require more stringent coverage than Honda or Toyota.
-Most GM leases mandate minimum liability limits of 100/300/100 for bodily injury and $50,000 for property damage, regardless of state minimums.
-This higher requirement reflects GM's risk management approach across its various brands including Chevrolet, GMC, Buick, and Cadillac.
+GM Financial: Generally requires more stringent coverage than Honda or Toyota.
+Most GM leases mandate minimum liability limits of 100/300/100 regardless of state minimums, reflecting a more conservative risk management approach across Chevrolet, GMC, Buick, and Cadillac brands.
+Deductibles are typically capped at $1,000.

-Ford Motor Credit Company's requirements fall somewhere between Honda/Toyota and GM in terms of stringency.
-Ford typically requires comprehensive and collision coverage with deductibles capped at $1,000 and liability coverage meeting state minimums or 100/300/100, whichever is higher.
+Ford Credit: Generally requires comprehensive and collision coverage with deductibles capped at $1,000 and liability meeting state minimums or 100/300/100, whichever is higher.
+Ford Credit places particular emphasis on timely insurance verification and may charge administrative fees for late updates.

 • State minimum liability often accepted